jebriner/YellowCompare/README.md

 4.  *H. ismenius* (sexually monomorphic) **(UV1, B, L)**

+The spreadsheet of the reflectance of different yellow pigments is used in SPEC 2 in place of the narrow-band interference filters.

 Run data for *H. melpomene* eye (using SPEC to process Kyle's smoothed sensitivity curves from electrophysiology experiments).
 Can use M or F *H. melpomene* for this, since they're visually monomorphic.
-Reveals how good we can expect *H. melpomene* to be at discriminating *Eueides* yellow from *Heliconius* yellow.
+Reveals how well we can expect *H. melpomene* to be at discriminating *Eueides* yellow from *Heliconius* yellow.

 **Expectations:**